HIV/AIDS for Florida Healthcare Professionals

 In Florida, in a healthcare setting, persons shall be notified orally or in writing that an HIV test is planned and that they have the right to decline the test.
 A person who has signed a general consent form for medical care is not required to sign or otherwise provide a separate consent for HIV testing.

-In a non-healthcare setting where testing is being done, a provider shall obtain informed consent preceded by an explanation of the right to confidential treatment of information.
+In a nonhealthcare setting where testing is being done, a provider shall obtain informed consent preceded by an explanation of the right to confidential treatment of information.
 The provider shall also inform the person that a positive HIV test result will be reported to the county health department.

-Informed consent must be obtained from a legal guardian or other authorized person if the person being tested is not competent, is incapacitated, or is otherwise unable to make an informed judgment (FL Legislature, 2020a).
+Informed consent must be obtained from a legal guardian or other authorized person if the person being tested is not competent, is incapacitated, or is otherwise unable to make an informed judgment (FL Legislature, 2023).

-Minors in Florida (unemancipated children under the age of 18) are considered adults and do not require parental or guardian consent for the examination and treatment of sexually transmissible diseases, including HIV testing and treatment (FL Legislature, 2020a).
+Minors in Florida (unemancipated children under the age of 18) are considered adults and do not require parental or guardian consent for the examination and treatment of sexually transmissible diseases, including HIV testing and treatment (FL Legislature, 2023).

 TESTING WITHOUT INFORMED CONSENT